TheRomanOne/ai_publicist/README.md

 - Supports **customizable prompts and AI behavior tuning** to match your communication style.
 - Can be expanded with additional datasets or integrations for broader functionality.

+### 📊 RAG Visualization

+- Visualize the RAG system's database with an interactive UI.
+- Provides insights into code chunk statistics and project details.
+- Facilitates understanding of how the RAG system organizes and retrieves information.

 ---

 ## Getting Started